hktitof/BlogPostPage_TailwindCss/README.md

 ## Description

-This is a simple Blog post Vanilla JS designed with the FrameWork Tailwind CSS
+This is a simple Blog post user Friendly responsive Vanilla JS page designed with the FrameWork Tailwind CSS.

 ---